ttchengab/One_Shot_Pytorch/README.md

 3. Set the root_dir in siamese.ipynb to the directory of the extracted folder for the dataloader to fetch the images.

-4. Remember to remove all .DS_store with the command ```find . -name '.DS_Store' -type f -delete``` if you are using Mac
+4. Remember to remove all .DS_store with the command ```find . -name '.DS_Store' -type f -delete``` if you are using Mac.

-Dataset Format:

-1. The dataset selects n random pairs of images from the dataset, half of the pairs are the same alphabet while the other half are different alphabets. n will be equal to the variable dataSize

-2. The dataset is then splitted into a train set and a validation set based with the ratio given by TRAIN_PCT.

 Network Architecture:

-1. The network architecture currently follows the architecture given by http://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf
+1. The network architecture currently follows the architecture given by http://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf, but some additions and tuning of the hyperparameters and network structure for experimentation.

 Reference: